ilanajames/skills-github-pages/index.md

 yep there is a link for that tooooooo ~ [june4th2025](https://youtube.com/shorts/ZoC7GiOD6DI?si=1nJ-_N6a3CsvdRtL)

 ## Day-3 (5th June 2025)
-today we went for abaja which was kinda depressing. imean it was all a awkward weird stuff happening and later i went with aruna to lh and guess what we watched 'tourist family' movie which is again oru nanma padam. onnum parayanda!. also i went by car. yayy! ennitt thirich amma & anini was there from pambady and yeah came home to everyday scenarios. didnt do anything much. rn at 02:33 im starving. all i ate was breakfast and a biriyani. whateva. my food habits are not so good fyi. yeah thats it.<br>
+today we went for abaja which was kinda boring. imean it was all a awkward weird stuff happening and later i went with aruna to lh and guess what we watched 'tourist family' movie which is again oru nanma padam. onnum parayanda!. also i went by car. yayy! ennitt thirich amma & anini was there from pambady and yeah came home to everyday scenarios. didnt do anything much. rn at 02:33 im starving. all i ate was breakfast and a biriyani. whateva. my food habits are not so good fyi. yeah thats it.<br>
 lets make tomorrow better 😌 you will da. i know you! 😘 <br>
 yes there is link ~ [june5th2025](https://youtube.com/shorts/GUQrRQJb9ao?si=aU3Xt_9s_zUOmMIy)